jrandleman/EScheme/README.md

      * `{a 42}` compiles to a hashmap with key `a` evaluated as variable
    - Quotes can be used though to get expected results:
      * `(quote {a 42})` => `{(quote a) (quote 42)}`
-9. Immutable core pairs & strings
+9. Immutable pairs & strings
    - Mutable pairs may be implemented by users via the object system!
 10. `\` reader lambda literal support:
     - 1-indexed params of index `i` via `%i` syntax, and a variadic param via `%%`